e1ixyz/ServerManager/README.md

 `/sm reload` refreshes the plugin runtime and whitelist services without interrupting running managed servers.
 Only servers removed from the configuration are stopped during the reload.

+### Whitelist management (`/sm whitelist`)
+- `network list` shows the first 20 entries in `network-whitelist.yml` (with a count of any remaining).
+Use `network add <player|uuid> [name]` to add an online player or explicit UUID, and `network remove <player|uuid>` to revoke access.
+Adding a player mirrors them into every server that sets `mirrorNetworkWhitelist: true`.
+- `vanilla <server> list` dumps the current contents of that backend's `whitelist.json`. `vanilla <server> add <player|uuid> [name]` accepts either a UUID/online player or just a username (UUID preferred).
+Removals accept UUIDs or names as well, and active backends also receive a live `/whitelist add|remove ...` command for immediate effect.
+- UUID arguments may omit dashes.
+When only a UUID is supplied the plugin tries to reuse the last known username from the network whitelist, ban list, or live player list.

+### Network bans (`/sm networkban`)
+- `list` shows the most recent bans (20 at a time) along with their stored reason.
+- `add <player|uuid> [reason…]` writes the entry to `network-bans.yml`, removes the user from the network + mirrored vanilla whitelists, and disconnects them immediately if they are online.
+Banned players are rejected at login before backend servers start.
+- `remove <player|uuid>` deletes the ban entry.

 ## Logging
 - Velocity logs key lifecycle actions: process starts, stop scheduling, cancellations, timeouts, and migration messages.
 - When `logToFile` is enabled, backend stdout/stderr is piped to the configured file and not echoed to the proxy console.